Office for National Statistics: Virtual Microdata Laboratory

 The Virtual Microdata Laboratory (VML) was established in 2004 to allow researchers access to business data.
 It is a secure facility within the Office for National Statistics where both government officials and academic researchers can analyse sensitive, detailed data for statistical purposes.
 The researchers cannot download the data or take any copies out of the laboratory and the results of the analysis is checked for statistical disclosure.

 Office locations

-The ONS has a head office in the city of Newport, Wales, and other offices in Pimlico in London and Titchfield in Hampshire.
+The ONS has a head office in the city of Newport, Wales, and other offices in 2 Marsham Street in London and Titchfield in Hampshire.
 The Family Records Centre in Myddelton Street in Islington, London, moved to the National Archives in Kew in 2008.
 They also have an Archive Storage site located in Christchurch, Dorset.

 Former headquarters

 The London (Pimlico) office was the head office until April 2006 when the corporate headquarters was moved to Newport following the Lyons Review on public sector relocation.
-Since May 2011 the London office has been located on the 2nd floor of the former Drummond Gate headquarters and houses the methodology consultancy service, the virtual microdata laboratory and media briefings.
+Between 2011 and 2022 the London office was located on the 2nd floor of the former Drummond Gate headquarters; since 2022 the London office has been located in 2 Marsham Street.